 Investigate the complaint

-If you are not content with the complaints manager’s reply, the next step is to escalate your complaint to the PHSO.
+If you are not content with our reply, the next step is to ask the Parliamentary and Health Service Ombudsman to review your complaint and how it has been handled.

 The Parliamentary and Health Service Ombudsman